-A fortnightly income supplement if you give daily care and attention to someone who has a disability, serious illness, or an adult who is frail and old.
+An additional fortnightly payment if you give daily care to someone who has a disability, serious illness, or is frail aged.

-- someone aged 16 or older who has a disability or serious illness or is frail aged
+- you give extra care to someone who has a disability or severe illness or is frail aged

 Eligibility & payment rates